Salesforce requires a unique source control solution due to its design and user base. Version control for admins should be automated for benefits.

 By design, Salesforce is different.
 Yes there is code, but there is also configuration metadata.
 Often it is simply faster and more desirable to log straight into an org, make a change to an object or metadata record (like adding a field for example), and save it.
 No need to touch XML files or a command line.

+We agree with Stephan’s tweet: best practices for Salesforce development require that admins are included in your source control flow.
+And the only way to successfully get admins using version control is the exact mechanism Stephan suggests: when someone clicks save in Salesforce it needs to be automatically pushed to source control.
 Businesses love this because it empowers a previously untapped resource - declarative developers - to build complex software projects for the first time.
 They go by myriad names - business analysts, admins, architects, sales ops professionals, marketing engineers, etc. - but they all have a lot in common - they tend to be business-savvy pragmatists.
 This is a great thing.

 As long as Salesforce continues to encourage this kind of flexibility with it’s platform and user base, it is going to have unique source control requirements.